 Figure 1.
 Creating a new OVA

-To manually import the script packages IWD or PureApp Web interface
+To manually import the script packages PureApp Web interface

 - Extract the script package tar files from the downloaded package under the script_packages sub-directory.
 Click the link Add Script Packages located under the PureApp System Console, Catalog, Script Packages page.
 This takes you to a page containing all the script packages in the catalog.